The Foundations: Late 1970 to the end of the 1970s

 When Curtis returned to the UK, he formed a new version of the group with little success in spite of releasing several singles, but later had a lucrative spell on the 1960s nostalgia circuit.
-Re-formed members include John Springate, Derek "Del" Watson, Paul Wilmot (all members of the band Elegy) and Roy Carter who later on joined Heatwave.
+Re-formed members included John Springate, Derek "Del" Watson, Paul Wilmot (all members of the band Elegy) and Roy Carter who later on joined Heatwave.

-Also in the 1970s, there would be a collaborative attempt between two former members of the Foundations.
-Original Foundations trombonist Eric Allandale attempted to work with original Foundations drummer Tim Harris.
+According to an article about Brian Johnston of the White Plains on the White Plains Chronicles website, there is information provided by James Payne that gives a partial line-up of a 1973 version of the Foundations.
+Listed were Clem Curtis on vocals, Eric Allandale on trombone, Brian Johnston on keyboards and Jim Payne on drums.